oxygenxml/oxygen-git-client-addon/README.md

 This Git client supports both **HTTPS** and **SSH** connections to **GitHub, GitLab, Bitbucket**, etc.

 To access the remote repository, you will need to provide your authentication details (if not using unprotected SSH keys).
-If no such information is found in the add-ons's settings, the add-on will ask for them.
+If no such information is found in the add-on's settings, the add-on will ask for them.

 The Git Client add-on allows you to authenticate over HTTPS by using either a **basic authentication** method (username + password) or a **personal access token**.